Man Utd summer transfer targets: Sancho, Grealish & the players on Solskjaer's wish list | Goal.com

 Ajax star Donny van de Beek is another midfielder United have been scouting as they look to strengthen in the middle of the pitch.

-Further back, Solskjaer is keen to bring in a defender to play alongside Harry Maguire in cental defence.
+Further back, Solskjaer is keen to bring in a defender to play alongside Harry Maguire in central defence.

 Bournemouth centre-back Nathan Ake is of interest despite Solskjaer downplaying suggestions he told the 25-year-old to "keep going - we need a left-sided centre-back" after United beat Eddie Howe’s side at Old Trafford in early July.